adityaagrawal53/cpp-tower-defense-game/src/readme.md

 **enemy-bomb.hpp/enemy-bomb.cpp:** Attacks deal splash damage, damaging nearby towers.

+**enemy-boss.hpp/enemy-boss.cpp:** Big enemy with lots of health and deals massive damage.

 # Towers
 **tower.hpp/tower.cpp:** Towers can attack and destroy nearby enemies.
 They can be manually placed down by the player.